influxdata/kapacitor/client/API.md

 | query     | Query to execute.                                                          |
 | cluster   | Name of a configured InfluxDB cluster.
 If empty uses the default cluster.  |

->NOTE: A recording itself is typed as either a stream or batch recording and can only be replayed to a task of a corresponding type.
+>**Note:** A recording itself is typed as either a stream or batch recording and can only be replayed to a task of a corresponding type.
 Therefore when you record the result of a raw query you must specify the type recording you wish to create.